-Here is our ranking of the best online storage.
-We tested these services taking into account all the criteria that make a good cloud storage: security and privacy, price, synchronization and sharing features, …
+Here’s our ranking of the best online storage.
+We’ve tested these services, taking into account all the criteria that make for good cloud storage: security and privacy, price, synchronization and sharing features, …

-For those in a hurry, here are the Top 3:
+For those in a hurry, here’s the Top 4:

-- pCloud is the best cloud storage, for its features, security and low prices.
+- pCloud is the best cloud storage, for its features, security and low prices. pCloud in particular offers very economical lifetime deals over the long term (a single payment for lifetime use, rather than a classic subscription).
 Our review of pCloud.

 - Uncompromising security

-- Choice of service and data hosted in Europe or the United States
+- Choice of service and data hosted in Europe or the USA

 - Configurable personal encryption

-- PCloud Crypto personal encryption as a paid option
+- PCloud Crypto personal encryption available at extra cost

 - Collaboration tools to be improved